 What is a Pitot Tube?

 A simple definition for a pitot tube is a device used to measure the speed of a fluid, usually air.
 Pitot tubes are crucial for aircraft.
 They feed data to the airspeed indicator, which informs pilots as to how fast they’re flying relative to the surrounding air.
 A blocked or malfunctioning pitot tube can lead to incorrect readings, which can create serious flight safety risks.
 Pitot tubes are an important part on every aircraft.
-Quick Navigation to Pitot Tubes The Basics of Pitot Tubes: Exploring and Understanding Venturi Maintaining the Pitot-Static System More on the Pitot Tube Understanding How a Pitot Tube Works Understanding the Two Key Openings in a Pitot Tube: Front-facing (impact) opening (hole): Also known as the … Read more
+Understanding How a Pitot Tube Works Understanding the Two Key Openings in a Prandtl Pitot Tube: Front-facing (impact) opening (hole): Also known as the ram air inlet, this measures total pressure (also called stagnation pressure).
+This is the pressure felt when air is brought to a … Read more